uint23/xpet/README.md

 make
 ```

-you can edit `config.h` before building to change behavior or key bindings.
+#### you SHOULD edit `config.h` before building to change default behaviour or key bindings. this includes changing the pet default directory

 Run with: